dvynograd/viaplay/README.md

 ## Solution

-First, solve the solution in the simplest way.
+Firstly, I solved it straightforward way.

-Create an API GET endpoint http://localhost:3000/api/trailers?resource_url=https://content.viaplay.se/pc-se/film/arrival-2016 which first loading movie info from content.viaplay.se and find IMDB ID inside.
+Created an API GET endpoint http://localhost:3000/api/trailers?resource_url=https://content.viaplay.se/pc-se/film/arrival-2016 which load json from content.viaplay.se and parsa and find IMDB ID inside.
-Then let's use an id and get youtube keys from themoviedb, contract URLs and return them back.
+After I used an id and get youtube keys from themoviedb, construct URLs and return them back.

-The next step is to improve performance to handle tens of thousands of requests per second.
-Here I decided to use Static rendering, and include data as JSON files into the HTML artifacts, which will give us possibilities to use CDN servers and handle heavy traffic.
-For the solution, I used Next.js and build-in server-side rendering based on getStaticProps and getStaticPaths.
+The next step was to improve performance since we have a requirement to handle 10K of requests per second.

-On top, I've added a couple of tests and decided that I already spent enough time on this assignment.
+One of the solutions which are the easiest one is to use Frontend Static Render.
+During the build script will generate all movies pages and attach trailers as part of the Static HTML page, deploying the final HTML to the CDN server.
+To do so I used Next.js https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props.

-But there is still a problem, building 50K static pages during a build would take an enormous amount of time, the solution here can be look into building only unexisting pages or use Server-side rendering together with Redis cache or/and implement a cache layer or server-side.
+But there is still a problem, building 50K static pages during a build would take an enormous amount of time, the solution here can be look into building only unexisting pages https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration

+or use Server-side rendering together with Redis cache or/and implement a cache layer or server-side.

 ![Diagram](/assets/diagram.drawio.png)

-There also might be a problem with a first hit, with such huge traffic it might end up with a big queue of concurrent requests receiving the same data, which might overload servers, a solution might be to lock other users while processing the first response, or pre warn database cache before the first start, here we can use a queue with workers to pre-warm it in a reasonable time.
+However, this solution also has a drawback.
+There is potential can be a problem with a cold cache.
+Huge traffic means tons of concurrent users requesting the same data simultaneously, without cache a server will start executing the script for every request, which in turn might overload and crash the server.
+The solution there either lock other users requesting the same data while processing the response or pre-warn database cache before the first start.